rlannon/SINx86/README.md

 SIN is very C-like; it is strictly procedural, utilizes strict type safety, doesn't allow implicit conversions, and gives the programmer a decent amount of freedom over the environment should they choose to use it.
 However, programmers shouldn't *have* to worry about manually allocating and freeing memory, especially when we have the resources to let a runtime environment do it automatically.
 As such, SIN utilizes a runtime environment for automatic memory management, it includes reference types (like C++), and even contains runtime bounds-checking on arrays.

-The central idea of SIN is to create a language with a fairly readable syntax that allows more safety than C but without all of the complicated object-oriented features of languages.
+The central idea of SIN is to create a language with a fairly readable syntax that allows more safety than C but without all of the complicated object-oriented features of languages like Java.
 I wanted, essentially, a slightly more modernized version of C, one with some of the ease-of-development and safety features that are offered by modern languages.
-It aims to prove that "modern" does not have to mean "object-oriented" (which I think Rust did well).
+It aims to show that "modern" does not have to mean "object-oriented" (which I think Rust did well).
 That said, my goal isn't really to make a modern language competitor -- see the 'Goal of the Project' section for more.

 ### Sample